iAmSherifCodes/aws-news-digest/README.md

 - **Amazon Step Function** - Orchestrate functions workflow
 - **Amazon EventBridge Scheduler** - Recurring, cron-based scheduler that processes SUO-AWS daily by triggering the step-function workflow every 24 hours.

-_Disclaimer: The Project structure is the combination of all functions, codes and scripts in one folder for documentation purpose.
+_Note: The Project structure is the combination of all functions, codes and scripts in one folder for documentation purpose.
 The SAM template is only used for deploying the Notifier Lambda function._

 ## 📁 Project Structure